 - 1 tbsp cocoa powder

-- Mix melted coconut oil with the remaining ingredients in a bowl.
+- In a large bowl, mix melted coconut oil with the remaining ingredients.
 Stir until smooth.

-- Pour into a silicone muffin pan.
+- Portion out the mixture into 8 cups of a silicone muffin pan.
 Place in the freezer for 10 minutes to set, then enjoy!
 Store extras in the fridge for up to 5 days.